-Dancer, choreographer, artist and educator Ferne Yangyeitie Caulker was born on August 9, 1947, in Sierra Leone, Africa.
+Dancer and choreographer Ferne Yangyeitie Caulker was born on August 9, 1947, in Sierra Leone, Africa.
 Caulker studied with the National Dance Company of Ghana at the University of Ghana, Legon, then returned to the United States.

 In 1969, Caulker founded the Ko-Thi Dance Company after returning from Ghana.
 The company was created to develop, educate, showcase and preserve African, Caribbean and African American dance and music.
 In the beginning, the company’s entire repertoire was created by Caulker.
 However, through the years, she developed and nurtured veteran choreographer/dancers and musicians who now contribute into the repertoire.
 Over the past thirty years, Caulker has developed a cadre of commissioned works by master dancers and musicians from throughout the African Diaspora.

 Caulker began teaching at the University of Wisconsin-Milwaukee in 1971, creating the University’s first courses covering African, Caribbean and African American dance technique and history.
 Caulker then became a full professor at the University of Wisconsin-Milwaukee’s Dance Department.